-Recently, several graduates from the IT Workshop found a salaried job allowing them to continue working in the taking wing centre.
+Recently, several graduates from the IT Workshop found a paid job allowing them to also keep working in the Take Wings Center.

-The woodcraft workshop produces furniture, decorative features for the home and a variety of products for every day usage such as chairs, lamps, jewellery boxes, book shelves, etc.
+The woodcraft workshop produces furniture, decorative features for the home and a variety of products for every day usage such as chairs, lamps, jewelry boxes, book shelves, etc.

 Apprentice cooks and bakers

-Since the opening of Village Chance in 2011, Maison Chance has set up hospitality and bakery/pastry workshop for disadvantaged young people.
+Since the opening of Village Chance in 2011, Maison Chance has set up a cooking and a bakery/pastry workshop for disadvantaged young people.

-Most of young people who had lived on the streets, welcomed by Maison Chance, had been trained outside, found a job, but struggled to keep it.
+Most of young people who had lived on the street and were welcomed by Maison Chance, had been trained outside, found a job, but struggled to keep it.
 So they always came back in Maison Chance.
-That’s the reason, the hospitality and bakery workshop has been launched.
+That’s the reason why the cooking and bakery workshops have been launched.

-Surrounded by professionals who know issues faced by those who have lived on the street, these young people evolve in an adapted and familiar environmental which enables them to focus on learning.
+Surrounded by professionals who understand the issues faced by those who have lived on the street, these young people evolve in an adapted and familiar environment which enables them to focus on learning.

-There are 8 apprentice cooks and waiters are in the restaurant, opened 26th September 2012.
+There are 8 apprentice cooks and waiters at the restaurant, which opened on 26th September 2012.
 They serve coffee, fruit juices, cocktails and provide catering.

-The four apprentices at the bakery workshop have been trained to bake different kinds of pastries and cakes, baguette-like bread, croissants, pain au chocolat, brioche, biscuits, tarts, ice cream and chocolate…
+The four apprentices at the bakery workshop have been trained to bake different kinds of pastries and cakes, baguette-like bread, croissants, pains au chocolat, brioches, biscuits, tarts, ice cream and chocolate…

 Stone cutting workshop

-Stone cutters cut and shape precious and semi-precious stones to turn them into pieces of art or to create jewelries.
+Stonecutters cut and shape precious and semi-precious stones to turn them into pieces of art or to create jewelry.
 This manual art can be practiced sitting down and is therefore perfectly adapted to people in wheelchairs who may use both of their hands.